cadeyrn/keep-or-delete-bookmarks/README.md

 2) Delete the bookmark.
 The bookmark will be deleted from your Firefox.

-3) Skip the bookmark.
-You deferred the decision.
+3) Skip the bookmark and defer the decision.
 Keep or Delete Bookmarks will show you the next bookmark without any action.

 4) Open the bookmark.
-Maybe you are not sure about the bookmark.
-This open lets you open the bookmark in a new tab before you make a decision.
+Maybe you are not sure about the bookmark yet.
+This options lets you open the bookmark in a new tab before you make a decision.

 **Keep or Delete Bookmarks is a WebExtension and compatible with Firefox Quantum (Firefox 68 and later).**